 Remember Your Own Carnism

 Remembering what it was like before you were vegan, and speaking about that in a personal way, makes it easier to connect with nonvegans.

 What is one of the most important skill for any vegan advocate?
 The ability to put yourself in other people’s shoes.

 What stands in the way of advocating veganism effectively?
 Vegan advocates today face four key obstacles, and this video will help you recognize and overcome them.

 Focus More on the “How” Than the “What” of Communication

 When advocating veganism, is your goal to win a debate?
 If so, then it’s also to make the other person lose.
 When you focus on the “how” rather than the “what” of your communication, you reduce the risk of creating a win-lose scenario and increase the chances that your message will be heard as you intend it to be.

 Many vegan advocates put morality first.
 But what if putting food first could be even more effective in helping others become open to learning about veganism?
-Show—don’t tell—them the benefits of a vegan diet vs. eating meat!
+Show—don’t tell—them the benefits of a vegan diet.

-If we water the seeds of compassion, justice, and other important values, in others and also in ourselves, we increase the effectiveness of our vegan advocacy and help grow a better world for everyone with compassionate communication.
+If we water the seeds of compassion, justice, and other important values, in others and also in ourselves, we increase the effectiveness of our vegan advocacy and help grow a better world for everyone.

 Social movements succeed when they’ve attracted enough support from the broader population to tip the scales of power.
-Creating vegan allies, who support veganism but aren’t fully vegan themselves, is one of the most impactful things we can do for the vegan movement.
+Creating vegan allies—supporters of veganism who aren’t fully vegan themselves—is one of the most impactful things we can do for the vegan movement.